nikeshgitpro611/reactjs/README.md

 repo - https://github.com/john-smilga/react-course-v3

-> Fetch focha

-- it doesnot conside 404 as a error.
+- it does not consider 404 as a error.

 > # API REFf - https://www.course-api.com/